x0rnn/amk-etwolf-votexx/README.md

 2. Create an empty `vote++.config.lua` file (that's where the configuration goes).
 3. Append `vote++.lua` to `lua_modules` cvar.

+> Client interface does not reflect the casted vote, or it can incorrectly render as already casted without that being actually the case.
+You can fix that in ETPro by switching to [patched qagame](https://klva.cz/s/qagame-gentity-hack.md).
+It is not mandatory, the votes are casted anyway; it's only the yellow popup that's wrong.

 ## Configuration

 All the configuration belongs to `vote++.config.lua`.